GuildCrafts/web-development-js/_goals/194-Postalicious-Demystifying_HTTP.md

 - [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).

 **Sandbox Server**

+_Note: to get a jump start on the sandbox server, you can use the provided [Scaffolded Sandbox Server](#scaffolded-sandbox-server) code.
+It doesen't solve for all of the specs below, but it will get a good amount of the way there._

 - [ ] Can run the command `npm run sandbox-server` (or `npm run sb`, if you want to save some typing) to start the sandbox web server at port 3000.
 - [ ] The sandbox server source code is written using the [Express][express] library.